 Each year, our powerful network of community-based affiliates conducts a comprehensive assessment of the overall appearance of their community using indicators such as litter, illegal signs, graffiti and more.
 This proprietary tool, called the Community Appearance Index, is designed to gather data annually by surveying a random, statistical sample of a city or town.
 The annual results are then used to develop a local plan to change attitudes and behaviors regarding litter and related issues.
 For more information about the Community Appearance Index, contact our Affiliate Services Department.

 Cigarette Litter Prevention Program

 While many factors play a role in making recycling successful, three key factors guide Keep America Beautiful’s work to improve recycling in America: convenience, communication and cause (getting people to understand the many benefits of recycling and why they should care).
 By educating and engaging individuals to recycle more of the right things the right way—at home, at work and on-the-go—we can help make recycling more economically viable, creating jobs and providing recyclables to manufacture new products and packaging, while continuing to reap greater environmental and community benefits.
-Learn more about some of our key recycling programs: America Recycles Day, I Want To Be Recycled, Recycle-Bowl, and RecycleMania.
+Learn more about some of our key recycling programs: America Recycles Day and I Want To Be Recycled.

 Public Space Recycling